harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 ###**How Do I Mix And Run My HCG?**

-An easy ratio for mixing is 1ml of bacteriostatic water per 5000iu of HCG which results in 10 units ([5 small lines on a 1 mL insulin syringe](https://imgur.com/a/1Oekj) or [10 small lines on a 1/2 mL insulin syringe](https://imgur.com/a/5vGYd)) being 500iu of HCG.
+An easy ratio for mixing is 1 mL bacteriostatic water per 5000 IU hCG, which results in 10 units ([5 small lines on a 1 mL insulin syringe](https://imgur.com/a/1Oekj) or [10 small lines on a 1/2 mL insulin syringe](https://imgur.com/a/5vGYd)) being 500 IU of hCG.

 Generally hCG will come with a vial of lyophilized powder and an ampule of either sodium chloride solution or bacteriostatic water.
 You want the bacteriostatic water.
-The bac water is intended for multiple uses and will inhibit bacteria growth.
-The sodium chloride solution is intended to be used in a single injection, so if using it over multiple injections it may begin to grow bacteria.
+Bac water is intended for multiple uses and will inhibit bacteria growth.
+The sodium chloride solution is intended for female fertility use purposes and is to be used in a single injection.
+If used over multiple injections it may begin to grow bacteria.

-When you check your vial of lyophilized hCG it will generally be 5000iu, although it can come in other amounts.
+When you check your vial of lyophilized hCG it will generally be 5000 IU, although it can come in other amounts.

-Using 5000iu as the most common example; if you take 2ml of Bac Water and inject that slowly into your vial of 5000iu hCG, you then have 250iu per tenth of a ml (cc).
-So every tenth of your 1ml insulin syringe would be 250iu.
+Using 5000 IU as the most common example; if you take 2mL of Bac Water and inject that slowly into your vial of 5000 IU hCG, you then have 250 IU per tenth of a mL (cc).
+So every tenth of your 1mL insulin syringe would be 250 IU.

 The other form hCG might come in is a liquid form.
 This is hCG in a solution with a preservative to keep it active.
 You may add bacteriostatic water to this in order to adjust your dosage if you need.

-In either case your hCG should be kept in the refrigerator after reconstitution to preserve its shelf life.
-It should be refrigerated within 72 hours of mixing with bac water.
-The hCG should good for around 60 days when refrigerated.
-After that time poeriod it will loose a little potency as time goes on. (*Contributed by u/ThePenguinSmuggler*)
+In either case, hCG should be kept in the refrigerator after reconstitution to preserve its shelf life.
+It should be refrigerated within 72 hours of mixing it with bac water. hCG should be good for around 60 days when refrigerated.
+After that time it will lose potency at about ten percent per week as time goes on.

 ##Blood Work